-Article 59 The trading code is a dedicated code for futures trading by a client or a proprietary-trading member.
+Article 59 The trading code is a dedicated code for futures trading by a non-futures-company member or a client.
 It contains 12 digits, with the first 4 representing the member number and the last 8 representing the client number.

-Article 60 Members and clients that meet the requirements of the CSRC and the Exchange may acquire trading codes.
+Article 60 Non-futures-company members and clients that meet the requirements of the CSRC and the Exchange may acquire trading codes.

-Any member or client applying for hedging or arbitrage quota shall acquire a separate hedging trading code or arbitrage trading code in accordance with the rules of the Exchange.
+Any non-futures-company member or any client applying for hedging or arbitrage quota shall acquire a separate hedging trading code or arbitrage trading code in accordance with the rules of the Exchange.